Lightning-AI/litgpt/README.md

 from litgpt import LLM

 llm = LLM.load("microsoft/phi-2")
-text = llm.generate("Fix the spelling: Every fall, the familly goes to the mountains.") print(text)
+text = llm.generate("Fix the spelling: Every fall, the family goes to the mountains.") print(text)
 # Corrected Sentence: Every fall, the family goes to the mountains.
 ```